 Yes, of course!
-If you would like further information concerning the matters discussed in this Legal Insight, please contact one of the following Partners in the Financial Services practice area:
+If you would like further information concerning the matters discussed in this Legal Insight, please contact a Partner in the Financial Services practice area.

 Practus, LLP provides this information as a service to clients and others for educational purposes only.
 It should not be construed or relied on as legal advice or to create an attorney-client relationship.
 Readers should not act upon this information without seeking advice from professional advisers.